[Updated 11/6/2019 to further clarify Amazon Associates requirements around disclosure]

 When it comes to Amazon Compliance, link cloaking can be a confusing subject.
-You’ll hear a lot of people online tell you how beneficial “cloaking” your links is, but in practice many Amazon affiliates find themselves getting banned for doing so.
+You’ll hear a lot of people online tell you how beneficial “cloaking” your links are, but in practice many Amazon affiliates find themselves getting banned for doing so.
 So how can you take advantage of the benefits of link cloaking while also maintaining your compliance with Amazon’s Program Policies?

 Let’s start with some background.